Juror Information

 Welcome to Jury Service

-Your name has been drawn for service as a juror from the Blair County Voter Registration and the Driver Licensing Lists.
+The poll of potential jurors is drawn from Blair County Voter Registration, Driver Licensing Lists and Tax Records.
 The Court realizes jury service may impose a hardship on some citizens.
 However, the right to trial by jury is one of the fundamental principles guaranteed by the Constitution.
 It is the duty of every citizen to serve when summoned.

 THE JURY SUMMONS